ORNL/AdditiveFOAM/docs/theory.md

 The transport phenomena in `AdditiveFOAM` is modeled using continuum mixture relationships for mass, momentum, and energy.

 #### Mass and Momentum Conservation
+The conservation equations for mass and momentum are modeled under the assumption of incompressibility:

 $$
 \nabla \cdot (\mathbf{u}) = 0